cpressey/LCF-style-ND/README.md

 and `_assumptions` fields of the object it creates and returns.)

-The formatting of this function application is intentionally very tree-like, to try to make it clearer how it corresponds with the tree presentation of the proof in the IEP article.
+The formatting of this function application is intentionally very tree-like, to try to more clearly show how it corresponds with the tree presentation of the proof in the IEP article.

 The glaring difference between this and a tree-structured proof